eda-ricercatore/gulyas-scripts/notes/python.md

 They should not include dashes.
 Else, an interpreting/compiling error
 	would result.

-##	Importing Python Classes and Modules
+##	Importing Python Classes, Modules, and Packages

 Tasks that I can do:
 + Create and define a class, and use static methods in the class